GreptimeTeam/docs/docs/user-guide/table-management.md

 ## Create Table

-**Note: GreptimeDB provides schemaless writing that you don't need to create table manually with other protocols.
+**Note: GreptimeDB offers a schemaless approach to writing data that eliminates the need to manually create tables using additional protocols.
 See [Automatic Schema Generation](/user-guide/write-data.md#automatic-schema-generation).**

 You can still crate a table manully via SQL if you have some special demands.
 In this example, we are going to create a table named `monitor`.